IBM/z_ansible_collections_samples/user-management/roles/remove-zos-user/README.md

   Specifies the name of the data set to be used when removing ZFS data set.

+- ### **bpxprm_data_set**

+  Specifies the data set which contains BPXPRMxx members to modify.

+- ### **bpxprm_member**

+  Specifies the last 2 characters (xx) of the BPXPRMxx member in SYS1.PARMLIB to which a mount command for new user's ZFS data set will be added.

+  If not specified, no persistent mount will be made for new ZFS data set.

 - ### **delete_user_data_sets**

   Specifies if the user data sets should be deleted.